This post contains affiliate links. Click here to view my full affiliate policy.

 2) Guided meditations

-This kind of meditation involves listening to someone guide you with a purpose.
-You are essentially putting yourself into a relaxed state so you can actively direct your mind where you want it to go.
+The purpose of guided meditation is to block out the external world so you can actively direct your mind where you want it to go.

 Guided meditations can be used for many different purposes.